-The National Food Service Management Institute (NFSMI), part of the School of Applied Science at The University of Mississippi, offers in-person training at little or no cost and free online courses designed to support the professional development of child nutrition program and child care personnel at all levels of responsibility.
-The Institute also delivers free training resources managers can use to train their staff. www.nfsmi.org www.fns.usda.gov/cnd/care/ProgramBasics/Rates/ReimbursementRates_Current.htm www.fns.usda.gov/cnd/Contacts/StateDirectory.htm.
+The Institute of Child Nutrition (ICN), part of the School of Applied Science at The University of Mississippi, offers in-person training at little or no cost and free online courses designed to support the professional development of child nutrition program and child care personnel at all levels of responsibility.
+The Institute also delivers free training resources managers can use to train their staff.

+www.nfsmi.org